theanine3D/theanine3D/README.md

 - 🔭 Fan of open source software and have contributed code to Mozilla.
 - 🤝 Volunteer for the Hubs Foundation as a moderator and web designer.
 - 📚 Trying to get more experience with lower-level languages like C++.
-- 🪩 Creating 3D art since 2010 for game engines like Source, Unreal, & Unity, so my coding projects are often related to games or 3D.
+- 🪩 3D artist since 2010, using game engines like Source, Unreal, & Unity, so my coding projects are often related to games or 3D.
 - 🕹️ Fun fact: My fave videogames include Phantasy Star Online, Legend of Zelda Majora's Mask, and Mother 3.
 - 🛠️ I love a challenge!
 If you have an interesting feature request for one of my projects, send it my way.